chhhee10/failproofai/README.md

   </a>
 </p>

 > Install hooks for one or any combination: `failproofai policies --install --cli opencode pi gemini` (or `--cli claude codex copilot cursor opencode pi gemini`).
-Omit `--cli` to auto-detect installed CLIs and prompt. **GitHub Copilot CLI, Cursor Agent, OpenCode, Pi, and Gemini CLI support are in beta — testing is ongoing.**
+Omit `--cli` to auto-detect installed CLIs and prompt.

 ---